masonk/rowcache/readme.md

 ## What you do.

-1. Define your service API as a json data structure representing virtual SQL tables (the _table manifest_) and json data structure representing a list queries over those tables (the _query manifest_).
+1. Define your service API as a json data structure representing virtual SQL tables (the _table manifest_) and a json data structure representing a list of queries on those tables (the _query manifest_).
 2. Run the rowcachec compiler to generate code.
 3. Implement the handler interfaces that Rowcache generated for the server.